tryton/tryton-client/doc/usage.rst

 The user needs to hold the *Alt* or *Option* key followed by the underlined character of the menu bar item to choose.
 To dive into deeper menu levels, he needs to release the *Alt* or *Option* key and to simply press the underlined letter of the sub menu item.
+If there exist several menu items with the same shortcut, repeated activation of the shortcut key will jump to the next one.

 The second mouse button (usually right mouse button) provides an additional contextual menu for some views and fields.
 In this context menu the user finds :term:`actions` to copy and paste contents or setting up default values or selections for several fields.

-Drag and drop is provided for arranging :term:`tabs`.

 Tool Bar